Solar eclipses on Mars: Transits caused by Deimos

 Deimos is too small (about 15 by 10 km) and too far from Mars to cause an eclipse.
 The best an observer on Mars would see is a small spot crossing the Sun's disc.

+View from Mars

+March 5, 2024: NASA released images of transits of the moon Deimos, the moon Phobos and the planet Mercury as viewed by the Perseverance rover on the planet Mars.

 View from Earth

 Both moons are too small to cast a shadow on Mars that can be seen from Earth.
 However, shortly after the first artificial satellites were placed in orbit around Mars, the shadow of Phobos was seen in pictures transmitted to Earth.

 One of these photos was from the NASA rover Opportunity.